gastonrieder/global-macro-database/pages/korea_japan_1990_crisis.md

 # 2. Fiscal discipline and continued investment in long-term industrialisation explain South Korea's stronger growth vs. Japan

-As the crisis impacted customer demand, Japan redirected its fiscal policy towards short-term stimulus, increasing government spending to boost demand.
+In response to the crisis, Japan redirected its fiscal policy towards short-term stimulus.

 This led to a vicious cycle of rising fiscal deficits and debt, which constrained Japan's ability to invest in the long-term.

 Indeed, we've seen that Japan's growth has been weak after the crisis.
-This strongly suggests that fiscal policy has not been effective.

 <Grid cols=2>
 <BarChart